rebeccaly/virgil/wiki/glossary.md

 ## Registration Authority (RA)
 The Virgil  service is a dedicated service to authorize the Virgil Card creation that is confirmed by a 3rd-party.
 For the majority of cases, it's enough to communicate to the Virgil Cards Service directly, except for the creation of a Global Virgil Card.
 For a Global Virgil Card, it's necessary to conduct the verification step to prove that the client holds the identity.

+## Recipient's Identifier
+An Identifier of a recipient's Virgil Card.

 ## Salt Value
 Random data that is sometimes included as part of a session key.
 When added to a session key, the plaintext salt data is placed in front of the encrypted key data.
 Salt values are added to increase the work required to mount a brute-force (dictionary) attack against data encrypted with a symmetric-key cipher.